astratto/kitchen-inspector/README.md

 Example:

+    # Repository Manager configuration
     repository_manager :type => "Gitlab",
                        :base_url => "http://gitlab.example.org",
                        :token => "gitlab_token" # (Gitlab > Profile > Account)

+    # Chef Server configuration
     chef_server_url "https://chefsrv.example.org"
     chef_username "chef_usename"
     chef_client_pem "/path/to/chef_client_pem"

 From inside the cookbook's directory, type `kitchen-inspector` to inspect your kitchen.
-It's also possible to specify a target directory with `kitchen-inspector investigate PATH`.
+It's also possible to specify a target directory with `kitchen-inspector inspect PATH`.

 The `metadata.rb` of the cookbook is parsed to obtain the dependencies, then the configured Chef server and Repository Manager are queried to define which versions are available.
 **Note:** The Chef server's version is the one that defines the used version.